 11. Start taking weekly bump photos and recording milestones

-A really fun thing to do during pregnancy, and help distract from the yucky symptoms in the beginning?
+A really fun thing to do during pregnancy to help distract from the yucky symptoms in the beginning?
 Take a weekly bump photo!
 It is so cool to watch how your body grows and changes.
 This can be done however you choose.
 Print your photos and compile them with the free journal printables in the Bump Smart Course for an amazing keepsake.

 Pro Level?
 I absolutely love Trina’s weekly bump pictures.
 She made the effort to take the photo in front of the same blank wall each week.
 She also took one photo in a different shirt and one photo in the same shirt each week.
 Both are a fun way to track your pregnancy.